 What is a Medical Assistant / X-Ray Technician AAS?

-This program is designed for people who already have 45 credit hours in a Medical Assistant concentration or a graduate of a Medical Assistant program with a cumulative grade point of 2.0 or better from the previous educational institution.
+A Medical Assistant X-Ray Technician AAS is an Associate of Applied Science degree with a concentration in both Medical Assisting and limited scope X-Ray Technician training.
+This program was designed for people who already have 45 credit hours in a Medical Assistant concentration or are a graduate of a Medical Assistant program with a cumulative grade point of 2.0 or better from another educational institution.

 Program length – 7 months